0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/Security Monitoring using Splunk.md

 ---

 ## **Objective**
-Set up a Splunk home lab on Ubuntu Server 22.04 to ingest and analyze syslogs from another Ubuntu server using the Splunk Universal Forwarder (UF).
+Setingt up a Splunk home lab on Ubuntu Server and collecting logs from Ubuntu Machine & windows machine.

 ---